Oh, say can you see: 5-year-old’s anthem version goes viral

 He was amazed.

 So was his team after it heard a recorded rendition of 5-year-old Lucy singing the “The Star-Spangled Banner” Thursday night before the Senior Night game against Georgia Tech.
-The video has since gone viral, appearing on a Saturday morning news show.
+The video has since gone viral, appearing on “Today” on Saturday morning.

 “I was really proud of her.
 It’s really something else,” the coach said Saturday by phone.
 “She’s been coming to all of our basketball games for so many years that it just has stuck with her.”